tier940/LC-Core/README.md

 # LegacyCraft-Core

-**A Forge CoreMod for Minecraft 1.12.2 that silently fixes runtime crashes and missing connections caused by API mismatches between the mods in the [LegacyCraft](https://www.curseforge.com/minecraft/modpacks/legacycraft) modpack.**
+**A compatibility patch mod for Minecraft 1.12.2 that fixes crashes and broken connections between mods in the [LegacyCraft](https://www.curseforge.com/minecraft/modpacks/legacycraft) modpack.**

-All patches are applied transparently at class-load time using ASM bytecode transformation.
-No config needed, no gameplay changes — it simply makes incompatible mods work together.

 ---